deschutesdesigngroupllc/perscom-widget/README.md

-# Getting Started With The PERSCOM Widget
+# Get Started with the PERSCOM Widget for React - Seamlessly Display Personnel Data

-The PERSCOM widget provides seamless external integration of your PERSCOM.io data into any website or content management system.
-Using a simple HTML code block, the widget can render and return your data in an elegant and non-obtrusive manner.
-The widget allows for full integration into your website through CSS customization.
+The PERSCOM Widget offers a simple and effective way to integrate your PERSCOM.io data externally into various websites and content management systems.
+By utilizing a straightforward HTML code snippet, the widget can elegantly render and present your data in a non-intrusive manner.
+Further, the widget can be fully customized using CSS to seamlessly blend with your website's aesthetics.

-## Available Widgets
+## Widget Options

+Explore the variety of available widgets:

 - [Awards](https://docs.perscom.io/external-integration/widgets/awards)
 - [Calendar](https://docs.perscom.io/external-integration/widgets/calendar)
 - [Forms](https://docs.perscom.io/external-integration/widgets/forms)